cheapjack/buildyourown/Manual/README.md

  * Connect proximals to palm using knuckle pins, tap them in gently with a hammer
  * Connect thumb proximal to thumb joint on palm with thumb
  * Connect gauntlet to palm using the 2 wrist pins
- * Feed the unknotted end of the elastic into the passage in the knuckles loop and loop back
+ * Feed the unknotted end of the elastic into the passage in the knuckles loop and loop back and tie securely

 ![8](https://cloud.githubusercontent.com/assets/128456/7897688/96724fe2-06dc-11e5-9d4d-85de57866555.png)